 Utica is a very small city located in the state of Michigan.
 With a population of 4,942 people and 17 constituent neighborhoods, Utica is the 206th largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Utica is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Utica is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Utica who work in office and administrative support (20.69%), sales jobs (10.99%), and food service (7.51%).
+Unlike some cities, Utica isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Utica are a mix of both white- and blue-collar jobs.
+Overall, Utica is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Utica who work in office and administrative support (17.23%), sales jobs (11.63%), and management occupations (7.50%).

-The per capita income in Utica in 2010 was $26,584, which is upper middle income relative to Michigan and the nation.
-This equates to an annual income of $106,336 for a family of four.
+The per capita income in Utica in 2010 was $28,963, which is wealthy relative to Michigan, and upper middle income relative to the rest of the US.
+This equates to an annual income of $115,852 for a family of four.
 However, Utica contains both very wealthy and poor people as well.

 The most common language spoken in Utica is English.
-Other important languages spoken here include Other Indo-European and Spanish.
+Other important languages spoken here include Spanish and Other Indo-European.